What are house flies?

 Before finding their way inside, they spent time on things like trash, manure, pet excrement, rotting fruits and vegetables, and other decaying organic matter.
 As they move about your structure, they will contaminate surfaces, dishes, utensils, food, and more.

 While there are many species of biting flies that live near people, but luckily for us, house flies are not a biting fly.
 House flies are only able to feed on liquids and have specialized sucking mouthparts, not biting mouthparts.

 How do I get rid of house flies?

-The house fly is a frustrating pest that is difficult to prevent and even more difficult to eliminate.
+The house fly is a frustrating pest that is difficult to prevent, and even more difficult to eliminate.
 If you have a house fly infestation in your home or business, contact a pest control company specializing in fly control.
 At Prosite Pest Control, we offer onsite inspections to accurately identify the fly problem, evaluate the severity of the infestation, and then develop a plan of action that will deliver results.
-Contact us today to learn more about our fly control solutions for homes and businesses or schedule your inspection.
+Contact us today to learn more about our pest control treatments for flies or to schedule your inspection.

 How do I prevent problems with house flies?

-At Prosite, in addition to our professional services, we recommend implementing the following house fly prevention tips:
+At Prosite, in addition to our professional pest control services, we recommend implementing these helpful house fly prevention tips:

 Stop house flies from being attracted to your yard by cleaning up pet excrement daily, keeping lids on trash cans and recycling bins, and keeping outdoor eating areas free of leftover food and drinks.

 Empty, wash out, and sanitize trash cans and recycling bins located both inside and outside of your home regularly.